spassvogel/gilles-game/src/docs/work.md

 - [x] Use combatcontroller

 - [ ] When player actors have no APs left and there are *no* running secene actions the AI selects one of their actors to make a move on.

+- [ ] AI Actions cost AP
-AI has different behaviour types, 'berzeker', 'sniper', etc
+- [ ] AI has different behaviour types,
+    'berzeker', 'sniper', etc
 - [ ] In combat, the adventurertabstrip is replaced by another component that shows *all* actors in the scene, their health and ap.
     The adventurers are on the left, the monsters on the right.
 It also shows whose turn it is (those icons are larger)